GIScience/oshdb/documentation/first-steps/README.md

 ## 8. Filtering intermediate results

 One can optionally also filter the intermediate results generated in the map step.
-This can be used for many different queries, but here, we use this to filter out outliers in the data (i.e. buildings that are larger than a fixed value of 1000&nbsp;m²).
+This can be used for many queries, but here, we use this to filter out outliers in the data (i.e. buildings that are larger than a fixed value of 1000&nbsp;m²).

 ```java
     .filter(area -> area < 1000.0)